NYSE to delist three Chinese telecoms in dizzying about-face

 The latest move, which is effective Jan.
 11, marks the third time in less than a week the Big Board has ruled on the issue.

-It also comes amid escalating tensions within Washington on China policy in the final days of the Trump administration.
+It also coincides with escalating tensions within Washington on China policy in the final days of the Trump administration.

 “There is a unique situation where there is an outgoing administration that is disengaged and (there are) orders sitting out there, so something has to be done, but no one wants to take on responsibility,” said Leland Miller, the CEO of the U.S.-based consultancy China Beige Book.